Boris Kriukow: Career

 Also for Atlántida, he produced colorful paintings of animals and the like, for smaller children.

 After his death in 1967, the well known Ukrainian writer and poet Igor Kaczurowskyj (the painter's son in law) was inspired by some twenty pictures Kriukow had made, in his spare time, on the subject of the old Ukrainian tale about the cat "Mister Kotsky", to write a long poem for children, which, many years later (1992) was to be published in Ukraine, illustrated by these same pictures from the artist's heritage.

 In 1965, he was invited to exhibit in Buenos Aires Town Hall, after having received two important rewards: 1964, for his drawing Don Quixote, presented at an international art competition of the "Codex" publishing house, Madrid, and for his drawing Don Segundo Sombra, from "Codex Argentina".

 He is the author of a large oil picture of Cardinal Josyf Slipy, and of the Argentine heroes José de San Martín (at the battle of Chacabuco; Buenos Aires Town Hall), and Admiral Guillermo Brown (unfinished; donated by his family to the Brown Institute after his death.

 His last, finished, work was the apsis mosaic of The Virgin and Child, executed for the Ukrainian cathedral of the Holy Protection in Buenos Aires, and crowned by Pope John Paul II, in 1988, the millennium of Christianity in Ukraine.

+Personal life

+Kriukow was married to Olga Gurski, with whom he had Lydia Kryukova-Kachurovskaya (Лідія Крюкова-Качуровська; 1935–2020), a translator and art critic.
+Through his daughter Kriukow was the father-in-law of Igor Kaczurowskyj, a poet, translator, writer, academic and radio journalist.

-Boris Kriukow died in Buenos Aires, on March 6, 1967.
+Kriukow died on 6 March 1967 in Buenos Aires aged 72.

+Legacy

 Posthumous exhibitions were held in New York City and Toronto (1969), Munich (1977), and Bad Aibling (Bavaria, 1980).
 In 1970, a monograph about him ("Boris Kriukow") in Ukrainian, Spanish, and English was published.